 - Garlic is your best friend in winter.
 It is good for your immune system by helping keep your gut in order, but on top of that it has anti-bacterial and anti-viral properties and is a potent anti-inflammatory.
 You can crush it and put it in dishes at the end of cooking, and it will do it’s darndest to prevent you getting sick.

-These next two are purely anecdotal.
-I know they work for me, and that they will not harm you should you decide to try them too, as indicated.
+These next two are based on empirical evidence solely.
+I know they work for me, and that they will not harm you should you decide to try them (as indicated) too.

 - There is a product called Citricidal (GSE in the US).
 It is grapefruit seed extract, and a very powerful anti-viral, anti-biotic, and anti-fungal.
 If I’ve been travelling with lots of sniffly commuters, when I get home I put 2 drops of Citricidal in about a whiskey shot amount of water, and stir.
 I then take a cotton bud, dip one end it in the water and then swirl it around one nostril, then do the same with the other end in the other nostril, all the while sniffing slightly, so a tiny bit goes up my nose.
 I also do this before embarking on a plane journey, and it truly seems to keep me free from the lurgy.